-The 2017 annual meeting of stockholders of Valhi, Inc. will be held on Thursday, May 25, 2017, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697, for the following purposes:
+The 2018 annual meeting of stockholders of Valhi, Inc. will be held on Thursday, May 24, 2018, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697, for the following purposes:

-- 1. to elect the six director nominees named in the proxy statement to serve until the 2018 annual meeting of stockholders; - 2. to approve, on a nonbinding advisory basis, our named executive officer compensation; - 3. to approve, on a nonbinding advisory basis, the preferred frequency for stockholders to consider approving executive compensation; and - 4. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. to elect the six director nominees named in the proxy statement to serve until the 2019 annual meeting of stockholders; - 2. to approve, on a nonbinding advisory basis, our named executive officer compensation; and - 3. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The close of business on March 27, 2017, has been set as the record date for the meeting.
+The close of business on March 29, 2018, has been set as the record date for the meeting.
 Only holders of our common stock at the close of business on the record date are entitled to notice of and to vote at the meeting.
 A complete list of stockholders entitled to vote at the meeting will be available for examination during normal business hours by any of our stockholders, for purposes related to the meeting, for a period of ten days prior to the meeting at our corporate offices.

 You are cordially invited to attend the meeting.
-Whether or not you plan to attend the meeting, please cast your vote as instructed on the proxy card or notice of internet availability of proxy materials as promptly as possible to ensure that your shares are represented and voted in accordance with your wishes.
+Whether or not you plan to attend the meeting, please cast your vote by following the instructions on the notice of internet availability of proxy materials or, if you have requested a paper copy, on the proxy card or voting instruction form, as promptly as possible to ensure that your shares are represented and voted in accordance with your wishes.